 They Wasted a Perfectly Good Sandwich: The optional airship battle versus a giant calamari.
 As it loses HP, the tentacles start flying off, prompting a hungry Vyse to mutter about what a waste it is.

 Thrown Out the Airlock: Alfonso kills his first mate in this fashion at the very beginning of the game to hide the fact that he couldn't stop Dyne's band from hijacking his airship.
-His superior sees through his ploy and gives him an earful.
+His superior sees through his ploy and demotes him.

 Thrown from the Zeppelin: This wound up being Galcian's plan for Belleza, who dared to voice concerns over turning the armada's guns on their own people.